Below are examples of questions you may be asked when applying for a grant. Answers are provided to help with your grant writing process.

 2. What population benefits from the project/program?

-(Your city’s name) school-aged children, families, and work force will all benefit from this project.
+(Your city’s name) school-aged children, families, and work force will all benefit from this program.
 A current Gallup Poll found that despite the public’s interest in morals, values and character, statistics show that children are not getting the nurturing experienced by earlier generations and, instead, they are bombarded with negative influences through media and external sources prevalent in today’s culture.
-According to American Youth Policy forum, schools and communities that embrace character education see signs of increased positive behavior in their community and schools.
+According to American Youth Policy forum, schools and communities that embrace character education/social-emotional learning see signs of increased positive behavior in their community and schools.
 (Your school’s name and name of project/program) will begin this positive journey to restoring a community of character.

 3. State how your project will benefit the residents of (state or city’s name).

 Over the last decade, research has shown that focused, community-driven character education initiatives create communities where families are strong, homes and streets are safe, education is effective, businesses are productive and neighbors care about one another.
-Below are the results of a middle school in Jefferson City, MO that took on a school-wide character initiative (over 7 years):

 Developing productive citizens in (your school or city’s name) will benefit residents in our community and in the communities our future generations live and work.